Purpose

 Sedimentation and sediment resuspension caused a loss in water depth diversity of the backwater lakes and isolated wetlands above Lake Pepin as well as a loss in aquatic vegetation.
 Concerns over habitat deficiencies in Upper Pool 4 include reduced habitat diversity and quality, lack of aquatic vegetation and invertebrates, and reduced abundance of fish and wildlife.

 The project will utilize dredged material generated from navigation channel dredging in Lower Pool 4 to improve the ecosystem at the head of Lake Pepin.
-The operations and maintenance (O&M) program will pay up to the typical cost of dredged material disposal (100% federal) for any dredged material used.
+The operations and maintenance program will pay up to the typical cost of dredged material disposal (100% federal) for any dredged material used.

 Status